qiyihuang/build-cleaner/README.md

 - Create Pub/Sub topic "cloud-builds" if not existing.

 - Create a subscription that "push" message to the the function endpoint.
-Set acknowledge deadline to 260 seconds or higher.
+Set acknowledge deadline to 260 seconds or higher due to the gap between build completion and deployment completion.

-- The function needs to have "storage.objects.delete" permission to delete objects from Google Cloud Storage.
+- Grant the service worker build-cleaner uses the "Cloud Functions Viewer" and "Storage Object Admin" permissions.

-- The function requires ~20mb memory.
+- The function requires ~20mb memory to run.

 - Add environment variables required (shown in .env.example) to the function.